-Pull up on the battery connector handle to disconnect the battery and cut all power.
+Pull up on the battery connector to disconnect the battery and cut all power.

 Always disconnect the battery any time the truck isn't working right.
 The key switch does not cut all power to the truck.
+Report the problem to your supervisor.